Hypercalcemia happens when blood concentration levels of calcium are too high for the human body to function properly.

 3. Dark Green Vegetables (especially when cooked)

 Often times, one of the most appealing health benefits of leafy greens such as spinach and kale happens to be their calcium content.

 These dark green vegetables, especially when cooked, are high in calcium and thus should be avoided while suffering from high blood calcium levels.

 Many antacids have high calcium contents.
-They serve to neutralize the pH level of acid in your stomach in order to relieve things like heartburn or indigestion.
+They serve to neutralize the pH level of acid in your stomach in order to relieve things like indigestion, heartburn, acid reflux, or indigestion.

 If you are currently taking antacids and you have been diagnosed with hypercalcemia, it is important to ensure that they are specialized antacids with a low calcium content.

 For many adults, multivitamins are a part of their daily routine.
 However, when experiencing hypercalcemia, your regular multivitamins may be giving you too much calcium.